nicolasbrouard/campsite-reservation/README.md

 In terms of availabilities, it means the days 14th, 15th and 16th are booked and 17th is available.

-Everywhere, the start is included, and the end date is excluded.
+Everywhere, the start date is included, and the end date is excluded.

 ### How to execute